llm-psychology-group/telepathylabsai-prompt-based-user-simulator/README.md

 This repo enhances **ConvLab-2** by incorporating the implementation of prompt-based user simulators using LLMs (among those, OpenAI's ChatGPT, HuggingFace-compatible LLMs like FLAN-T5).
 The user simulator selects relevant conversations as shots and generates interactive turn-by-turn conversations by interacting with a Convlab-2 dialog system on the MultiWOZ dataset.

-For a comprehensive understanding of the implementation and evaluation process, please refer to the [paper]](https://arxiv.org/abs/TO FIX)
+For a comprehensive understanding of the implementation and evaluation process, please refer to the [paper]](https://arxiv.org/abs/2306.00774)

 - [Installation](#installation)
 - [Models](#models)